Policy and Procedure Name:

 the claim reactivation issue to BWC.

-a.
-Three business days to:
+business days to:

 i.
-Review

-documentation is not needed; or,
+medical documentation is not needed; or

 ii.
-Pend the
+Pend

-request to obtain medical documentation from the provider;
+the request to obtain medical documentation from the provider;

 b.
 10